placetobeer/documentation/manageGroup.md

 ## 2.2 Alternative Flows
 (n/a)

-# 3 Special Requirements
+# 3. Special Requirements
 (n/a)

-# 4 Preconditions
+# 4. Preconditions
-## 4.1 Login
-The user has to be logged in to the system.
+tbd

-# 5 Postconditions
+# 5. Postconditions
 (n/a)

-# 6 Extension Points
+# 6. Extension Points
 (n/a)